 On the most basic level, database management tools provide a framework for organizations to store and process that data efficiently.
 They aim to control data throughout its entire lifecycle, providing a systematic and secure way to create, retrieve, update and manage data.
 Features of a database management tool might include application tuning, response time testing, and throughput testing.

-From a business perspective, database management tools can help to manage application performance, increase compliance, and measure growth.
+From a high level perspective, database management tools help to manage application performance, increase compliance, and measure growth.
 They solve fundamental problems that have always plagued the storing, managing, accessing, and securing of user data while enabling fast and efficient collaboration between those same users.